joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

 - Patching the DOM by calling HyperHTML's `bind` and `wire`.
 Mostly the latter, but the former gets called once at the root.
 - Converting the entire tree to plain objects (unthunking things, basically)
 - Calling hooks and such

+Internally, we keep track of a tree of Representative Nodes, which represent the final "rendered" tree of Vnodes.
+They are used to track actual instances, array children, etc.

 ### Patch Inputs